bcgov/ols-router/glossary.md

 <a name=best route>best route</a> | The route found by the route planner that best meets the constraints specified by the input parameters of a given routing request
 <a name="copyrightNotice">copyrightNotice</a> | Copyright notice applicable to all responses of the BC Route Planner API
 <a name="copyrightLicense">copyrightLicense</a> | Copyright license applicable to all responses of the BC Route Planner API
+<a name="correctSide">correctSide</a> | If true, the route starts and ends on same side of road as start and end points.
+Default is false.
 <a name="criteria">criteria</a> | Routing criteria to optimize.
 One of shortest or fastest.
 Default is fastest
 <a name="departure">departure</a> | The departure date and time in internet timestamp notation as defined in RFC 3339, section 5.6 (e.g., 2019-02-28T11:36:00-08:00).
 This parameter will be ignored if time-dependency is disabled.
 <a name="directions">directions</a> | A structured sequence of turn-by-turn directions including notifications
+<a name="disable">disable</a> | A comma-separated list of time-related modules to disable (e.g., sc,tf,ev,td).
 <a name="disclaimer">disclaimer</a> | Legal disclaimer of the BC Route Planner API
 <a name="distance">distance</a> | Length of the best route found (in distanceUnit units)
 <a name="distanceUnit">distanceUnit</a> | Unit of measure used by distance property.
 Allowed values are km (kilometres) and mi (miles).
 Default is km.